Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Conclusion Future work

 \section{Conclusion \& Future work}

 Recent studies have unmasked vulnerabilities in DL-based MRI reconstruction methods—namely, susceptibility to additive perturbations and variations in training/testing settings, such as acceleration factors and k-space sampling patterns.
 This paper has addressed these challenges by harnessing the power of diffusion models.
-Our innovative robustification strategy significantly enhanced the resilience of DL-based MRI reconstruction models by integrating pre-trained diffusion models as noise purifiers.
+Our robustification strategy enhanced the resilience of DL-based MRI reconstruction models by integrating pre-trained diffusion models as noise purifiers.
 Unlike conventional robustification techniques like adversarial training (AT), our method eliminated the need for complex minimax optimization problems.
 Instead, it simply requires fine-tuning on perturbed purified examples.
-Our extensive experiments have illustrated the remarkable efficacy of our approach in mitigating different instabilities when compared to leading robustification methods, including AT and randomized smoothing.
+Our extensive experiments have illustrated the remarkable efficacy of our approach in mitigating different instabilities when compared to utilizig diffusion-based MRI reconstructors and leading robustification methods, including AT and randomized smoothing.
+We also evaluated the robustness of our approach using an MRI dataset with lesions.
+Moreover, we illustrated the adaptability of our strategy to multiple reconstruction models.
 These findings underscore the promise of leveraging diffusion models to enhance the robustness and reliability of DL-based MRI reconstruction, paving the way for more dependable and accurate medical imaging technologies in the future.

-For future research directions, we intend to thoroughly explore the various noise sources and models that diffusion-based purification methods can effectively manage within the realm of MR imaging and other modalities.
-Additionally, we are eager to investigate the boundaries and potentials of the generalization capabilities inherent to diffusion-based noise purifiers.
-These inquiries will offer valuable insights into the adaptability and promise of this approach in advancing computational imaging techniques.
-Furthermore, we intend to investigate the stability of the reverse SDE in the proposed purification procedure starting from the perturbed noisy images' distribution at the process switching time step.